FaisalAbusharar/SwiftCrypt/README.md

 - **Data Transformation:** Encode and decode data with Base64 and hexadecimal.
 Securely erase sensitive data using random bytes.
 - **Advanced Generation:** Tailor key and password generation with options for uppercase, dual cases, and more.
 - **Password Strength Checker:** Evaluate password strength based on length, character types, and more.
-- **Password Hashing:** Hash passwords using the any algorithm avaliable with advanced salting.
+- **Password Hashing:** Hash passwords using any algorithm available with advanced salting.
 - **Salt Generation:** Generate unique salts for enhanced password security.
 - **Two-Factor Authentication (2FA):** Generate QR codes for 2FA setup, verify TOTP codes, and send QR codes via email.
+- **Digital Signature:** Create and verify digital signatures for message authenticity and integrity.
+- **Data Masking:** Mask sensitive data such as passwords to enhance security.

 ## Installation